Anti-Stalinist left: Mid-century critiques (1939–1953)

-New Party Era critiques (1953–1991)
+After the death of Stalin (1953–1967)

 Following the death of Joseph Stalin, many prominent leaders of Stalin's cabinet sought to seize power.
-As a result, a Soviet Triumvirate was formed between Lavrenty Beria, Georgy Malenkov, and Nikita Khrushchev.
+As a result, a Soviet triumvirate was formed between Lavrenty Beria, Georgy Malenkov, and Nikita Khrushchev.
 The primary goal of the new leadership was to ensure stability in the country while leadership positions within the government were sorted out.
 Some of the new policy implemented that was antithetical of Stalinism included policy that was free from terror, that decentralized power, and collectivized leadership.
 After this long power struggle within the Soviet government, Nikita Khrushchev came into power.
 Once in power, Khrushchev was quick to denounce Stalin and his methods of governance.
-In a secret speech delivered to the 20th party congress in 1956, Khrushchev was critical of the "cult of personality of Stalin" and his selfishness as a leader:"Comrades, the cult of the individual acquired such monstrous size chiefly because Stalin himself, using all conceivable methods, supported the glorification of his own person.
-This is supported by numerous facts."Khrushchev also revealed to the congress the truth behind Stalin's methods of repression.
+In a secret speech delivered to the 20th party congress in 1956, Khrushchev was critical of the "cult of personality of Stalin" and his selfishness as a leader:

+Khrushchev also revealed to the congress the truth behind Stalin's methods of repression.
 In addition, he explained that Stalin had rounded up "thousands of people and sent them into a huge system of political work camps" called gulags.
 The truths revealed in this speech came to the surprise of many, but this fell into the plan of Khrushchev.
 This speech tainted Stalin's name which resulted in a significant loss of faith in his policy from government officials and citizens.

+There were attempts within the Soviet Union's satellite states to find a left-wing path that departed from Moscow's directives, met with repression by Soviet-backed governments.
+In June 1956, the Polish Army violently repressed the workers' uprising at Poznań against the economic policies of the Polish People's Republic.
+The Hungarian Revolution of 1956 lasted fifteen days before being crushed by Soviet tanks.
+The repression in Hungary led to further disillusionment with Stalinism globally, and precipitated splits within and departures from Communist parties.
+In the UK, for example, historian E.P.
+Thompson, then a party member, later recalled many calling for an “organized movement of the Marxist anti-Stalinist left" outside the party.
+This was the catalyst for the emergence of the New Left.